Burmese Ghouls: Achievements

-Following the 2021 Myanmar coup d'état, Burmese Ghouls have disbanded as of July 3, 2021 with only the leader ICE ICE remaining in BG even though he will no longer play Mobile Legends: Bang Bang because of a domestic boycott of Chinese games in Myanmar.
+But right after they get back home from M2 World Championships, following the 2021 Myanmar coup d'état, Burmese Ghouls have disbanded as of July 3, 2021 with only the leader ICE ICE remaining in BG even though he will no longer play Mobile Legends: Bang Bang and other games because of a domestic boycott of Chinese games in Myanmar.
+Therefore, they had to shut down all their Esports teams.